BiggestLittleFC/biggestlittlefc.github.io/hospitality-floor.md

 ## Rules for Room Parties

 All room parties must pre-register with Biggest Little Fur Con (BLFC) Party Mavens and have a pre-existing reservation at the hotel.
 The party organizers are responsible for providing a confirmation number for the reservation before the deadline.
 Any party that does not provide this information may lose their party room space at the convention.
+Parties can be open invite or private.

 A party may promote their event with age appropriate materials.
 Flyers may be posted only inside convention space, and only if approved by event staff and blue painter’s tape is used.
 The room party host(s) will honor any restriction of promotion material made by the hotel.
 If any promotional material is found to be questionable, offensive, or inappropriate to a staff member or attendee, the materials may be removed by staff at any time.